Whittaker supports for representations of reductive groups: Some Archimedean technical lemmas

 \begin{cor} Let $V\in\Rep^{\infty}(B^{0})$ be non-zero.
 Then $(V^*)^{N,\psi}\neq0$ for some (possibly trivial) unitary character $\psi$ of $N$. \end{cor}

 Let $Mp$ denote the metaplectic group $\widetilde{\SL_2(\R)}$, and $\fs:=\Lie(Mp)=\sl_2(\R)$ denote its Lie algebra.

 \begin{cor} Let $V\in \Rep^{\infty}(Mp)$ be non-zero and non-generic.
 Then any $\lam \in V^*$ generates a finite-dimensional subrepresentation, and $V$ has a (non-zero) finite-dimensional quotient.
 In particular, every irreducible genuine $V\in \Rep^{\infty}(Mp)$ is generic. \end{cor} \begin{proof} Choose a standard basis $e,h,f$ for $\fs$.
 Let $B$ denote a Borel subgroup of $\SL_2(\R)$ and $\widetilde B\subset Mp$ denote its preimage.
 Note that the connected component of $\widetilde B$ is isomorphic to $B^0$ as a Nash group.
 Thus Proposition \ref{prop:AV0} implies that both $e$ and $f$ act locally nilpotently on $V^*$.
 By e.g. \cite[Lemma C.0.3]{AG_HC} this implies that any $\lam \in V^*$ generates a finite-dimensional subrepresentation $W$.
-This $W$ non-degenerately pairs with a quotient of $V$, and thus this quotient is finite-dimensional. \end{proof}
+This $W$ non-degenerately pairs with a quotient of $V$, and thus this quotient is finite-dimensional. \end{proof} \DimaP{ \begin{remark} Under the assumption of the corollary we cannot in general claim that the action on $V$ is locally finite.
+For example, $V$ could be the direct product of all irreducible finite-dimensional representations of $\SL_2(\R)$, with the topology given by projections. \end{remark}

-\begin{lem} Let $0 \to V_1\to V_2\to V_3\to 0$ be a short exact sequence in $\Rep^{\infty}(Mp)$.
-Suppose that both $V_1$ and $V_3$ are isomorphic as linear representations to direct sums of finite-dimensional ones.
-Then so is $V_2$. \end{lem} \begin{proof} This follows by transfinite induction from the complete reducibility of finite-dimensional representations. \end{proof}

-\begin{cor} Let $V\in \Rep^{\infty}(Mp)$ be non-generic.
-Then there exists a positive integer $m$ such that both $V$ and $V^*$ are isomorphic as linear representations to direct sums of representations of dimension at most $m$. \end{cor}

-\begin{proof} First of all, by Zorn's lemma there exists a subrepresentation $U\subset V^*$ maximal under the condition that $U$ is isomorphic to a direct sum of finite-dimensional representations.
-Now take any $\lambda \in V^*$ and let $W$ be the subrepresentation generated by $\lambda$.
-By Corollary \ref{cor:FinQuot} $W$ is finite-dimensional.
-Thus, by Lemma \ref{lem:FinSplit}, $U+W$ is isomorphic to a direct sum of finite-dimensional representations.
-By the maximality of $U$ we have $\lambda\in U$.
-This shows $U=V^*$.